ibm-cloud-docs/satellite/relnotes.md

 {: shortdesc}

 End of UDP endpoint support
 :    The UDP protocol is no longer supported for `cloud` and `location` endpoints that you create in {{site.data.keyword.satelliteshort}} Link.
-For more information, see [Encyrption protocols](/docs/satellite?topic=satellite-link-location-cloud#link-protocols).
+For more information, see [Encryption protocols](/docs/satellite?topic=satellite-link-location-cloud#link-protocols).

 ### 16 July 2021
 {: #16jul2021}